-I’ve been giving some thought to "The Decisive Moment," the title chosen for Cartier-Bresson’s book by his American publisher, in 1952.
-I think it was an unfortunate choice of words that has often led us astray, by suggesting that a distillation of reality has been caught in such a moment.
+I’ve been giving some thought to "The Decisive Moment," the title chosen for Cartier-Bresson’s ground-breaking, 1952 book by his American publisher.
+I agree with critics who see it as a poor choice words because it misleads us, implying that a distillation of reality is captured in such a moment.

 In France, the elegant little book was titled, "Images à la Sauvette."
 Translated colloquially, it means "Images on the Run," which is a more expansive concept.
 It allows us to consider a fleeting facial expression, for example, or momentary body language.

-Great street photos, or any great photos "caught on the run," evoke emotions such as humor or pathos.
-They may in some sense be "decisive," but that’s not the point.
-It’s their evocative content-cum-composition that makes them great.
+Great street photos, or any great photos "caught on the run," achieve their vaunted status by evoking human emotions, such as humor or pathos.
+They may in some sense be "decisive," but that’s immaterial.
+It’s their evocative content and composition that make them great.